sitespeedio/throttle/README.md

 Inspired by [tylertreat/Comcast](https://github.com/tylertreat/Comcast), the [connectivity setting in the WPTAgent](https://github.com/WPO-Foundation/wptagent/blob/master/internal/traffic_shaping.py) and [sltc](https://github.com/sitespeedio/sltc).

 Throttle uses *pfctl* on Mac and *tc* on Linux to simulate different network speeds.
-On Linux you also need *ip* and *route* for Throttle to work.
+On Linux you also need *ip* and *route* for Throttle to work (install using `sudo apt-get install -y net-tools`).

-You can set the download/upload speed and RTT.
+You can set the download/upload speed and/or RTT.
 Upload/download is in kbit/s and RTT in ms.

-This is an early release, so please help us find potential bugs.

 Use with [latest NodeJS LTS](https://nodejs.org/en/).